Liugaga-vvv/scenarios/numpy/challenge-the-powerful-numpy-einsum-function/step2.md

 # Trace of a Matrix

-You are given a square matrix `A` of dimensions `(n x n)`.
+You are given a square matrix $A$ of dimensions $(n x n)$.
 Write a function `trace(A)` that computes the trace of the matrix, which is the sum of the diagonal elements of the matrix, using Numpy's einsum function.

 ## TODO